- Symbol: Ti

 - Low thermal conductivity

-- Biocompatible – Human body doesn’t reject it if implanted.
+- Biocompatible – The human body doesn’t reject it if implanted.

 Uses

-Platinum metal is also a very strong and lightweight metal; it is only 60% heavier than Aluminum but 2 times stronger.
-The great strength and relatively lower weight make it useful in making armor plates, the frame of aircraft, and many weapons.
+Titanium metal is also a very strong and lightweight metal; it is only 60% heavier than Aluminum but 2 times stronger.
+The great strength and relatively lower weight make it useful in making armor plates, the frame of aircraft, and many other weapons.

-Here are few more uses of titanium element:
+Here are a few more uses of titanium element:

-- It is used to make implants that are used in human It is because titanium is a biocompatible element; human doesn’t reject it.
+- It is used to make implants that are used in human body.
+It is because titanium is a biocompatible element; human body doesn’t reject it.

 - Many types of plastics are made from titanium compounds.